 It’s no fun to cram too many students into a classroom that’s simply too small, and the same is true in the case of modular construction.
-Make sure you have a rough estimate as to how many students are expected to fit comfortably in a modular classroom.
+Make sure you have a rough estimate as to how many students are to fit comfortably in a modular classroom.
 It’s always better to build a classroom that’s slightly bigger than you need it to accommodate for growth.
 A classroom that’s too crowded can impede the learning process more than you think.

 Not Exploring Multiple Builders

 Finally, it’s a good idea to explore multiple builders once you’ve made the decision to choose modular construction.
 Gather estimates from each builder and compare project timelines, materials, and overall quality before making a decision.
 It also helps to check online for company reviews.